Sample Size for Survival Analysis

 - Collett D. Modelling Survival Data in Medical Research.
 3rd ed.
 CRC Press; 2015.

-- ICH E9.
-Statistical Principles for Clinical Trials.
-International Council for Harmonisation; 1998.
+- International Council for Harmonisation (ICH).
+E9 Statistical Principles for Clinical Trials.
+February 1998.

-- FDA.
-Guidance for Industry: Clinical Trial Endpoints for the Approval of Cancer Drugs and Biologics.
-2007.
+- U.S. Food and Drug Administration.
+Clinical Trial Endpoints for the Approval of Cancer Drugs and Biologics: Guidance for Industry.
+2018.

 Ready to calculate your sample size?